ssubrahmaniyan/CS3500-OS/README.md

 The message can be printed by running `HelloWorld` on the xv6 shell.

 ## Assignment 2
-Add trace system call and kernel backtrace
+Add trace system call and kernel backtrace.
+The codes for the same are found in the appropriate files.
+They can be tested with the `trace` command, and by running `bttest`